Hispanic-Serving Institution Progress

 • Latinx Studies created an intro class (required for a minor in the program) and several faculty with capacity to teach in Latinx Studies have been hired.

-• The number of Spanish for Heritage and Native Learners (SHNL) sections have doubled and the SHNL program was formalized with a directorship and an undergraduate assistant.
+• The number of Spanish for Heritage and Native Learners (SHNL) sections has tripled and the SHNL program was formalized with a directorship and an undergraduate assistant.
 These courses now fulfill Writing Intensive Core requirements, and Spanish courses fulfill requirements in other programs such as Speech Path and International Affairs.
-The Literatures, Languages, and Cultures (LLAC) department is creating a placement exam and intro SHNL course.
+The Literatures, Languages, and Cultures (LLAC) department also created a placement exam and intro SHNL course.

 Culture Shifts